Constable Burton: History

 From 1856 to 1954 Constable Burton railway station on the Wensleydale Railway served the village, hall and the rural community.
 There is passing loop at the site.

 Governance

-The village is in the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
-The Member of Parliament since the 2015 general election has been Rishi Sunak, currently Prime Minister.
-His predecessor was William Hague, who stood down at the time of the election.
-Constable Burton is also in the Lower Wensleydale ward of Richmondshire District Council.
+The village is in the Richmond and Northallerton parliamentary constituency, which is under the control of the Conservative Party.
+The Member of Parliament since the 2015 general election has been Rishi Sunak, former Prime Minister.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Community and culture

 The village public house, The Wyvill Arms, is a former 18th-century farmhouse and has been featured in the Good Pub Guide.
 There used to be a school in the village, now converted into housing.